 Investing via real estate crowdfunding platforms has a few cons:

-• Third, building a diversified real estate investment portfolio might take time as the investor has to add real estate investments to his portfolio one by one.
+- Third, building a diversified real estate investment portfolio might take time, as the investor has to add real estate investments to it one by one.

 Which way is right for you?

-There are three fundamentally different ways to invest in real estate, and there is no right or wrong answer.
-As you have seen above, there are pros and cons to each, and all can be a valuable addition to an investor’s portfolio.
+There are three fundamentally different ways to invest in real estate, and no right or wrong answer exists.
+As you have seen above, each has pros and cons, and all can be a valuable addition to an investor’s portfolio.

 Start or continue your real investing journey with Crowdestate!